 \subsection{Proof of Theorem~\ref{thm:neg-cond-ent}}

-Here the idea is essentially the same as that given in Appendix~\ref{app:proof-main-thm-alt-CE}, except that we need to construct channels that are locally balanced (i.e., both conditionally unital and $A \not \to B$ semi-causal.
+Here the idea is essentially the same as that given in Appendix~\ref{app:proof-main-thm-alt-CE}, except that we need to construct channels that are conditionally mixing (i.e., both conditionally unital and $A \not \to B$ semi-causal).

 First, throughout, we make the following replacement in the proof: